Bucyrus, Ohio: Swan Rubber Company

-The Sommer Car Company
+Sommer Car Company

 The Sommer Company was located on the east end of Bucyrus in the 1920s.
 The company manufactured automobile engines sold to Zimmerman, Sears and Roebuck and the Fort Wayne Truck Company.
 The company was purchased by the Allen Motorcar Company and manufactured their automobiles.

 Parks and recreation

 Bucyrus, which calls itself "the Bratwurst Capital of America", is home to the Bucyrus Bratwurst Festival, held annually during the third weekend in August.
 It includes musical performances and a beauty pageant.

 Bucyrus also has three murals by famed muralist Eric Grohe, including "Liberty Remembers", "Great American Crossroad" and the Schines Art Park mural completed in 2017.

 Other recreation includes the Golf Club of Bucyrus, the Bucyrus Little Theatre, the Crawford Park District, the Crawford County Fair, and the Graffiti Cruise Custom Classic Car Show.

 Bucyrus is home to numerous parks within the city limits on nearby.
 Aumiller Park, the largest within the city limits, was created through a land donation of the Aumiller Family.
 The amenities include a swimming pool, 5 ball diamonds, 18 hole disc golf course, basketball, pickleball, tennis courts, Kids Kingdom playground, dozens of picnic shelters, hiking and bike trails and the John Q. Shunk Memorial Carillon.

 Unger Park one of the many operated by the Crawford Park District is adjacent to Aumiller.

 Harmon Park also home of the Bucyrus Area Youth Soccer Club.

 Lions Park home of the city's skate park and two softball fields.

 Public fishing is available at the Crossroads Industrial Park pond or one of the city's four reservoirs with water capacity of over a billion gallons.

 The Outhwaite named for the former mayor is the largest it is above ground with a boat accessibility.